WizelineLabs/vulnerabilities-scanner-template/README.md

-# Vulnerabilities Scanner Demo
+# Vulnerabilities Scanner Workshop

-This a demo of how to implement Vulnerabilities Scanning in your code
+This an step by step workshop of how to implement Vulnerabilities Scanning in your code.
+Workshop steps are [HERE](workshop-steps.md)

-## Features included

-### Infrastructure as a Code
+## Infrastructure as a Code

 - [Cloudformation Linter](https://github.com/marketplace/actions/cfn-lint-action)
   - Validate CloudFormation yaml/json templates against the CloudFormation spec and additional checks.
 Includes checking valid values for resource properties and best practices.